 She loves spending time at the beach, especially with her daughters, seeing her family and friends and doing small projects around her home.

+Sarah has worked in media and advocacy since 2021, taking on her first roles while studying a Bachelor of Politics, Philosophy and Economics at the University of Wollongong.
+In June 2024, she completed a Master of Strategic Communications Management at Monash University.
 She has engaged in several advocacy roles, particularly for the rights of survivors and disadvantaged communities.
-This work includes participating in the Roundtable discussion on New South Wales drink spiking legislative reform and taking on the role of Brand and Marketing Officer for the Safer Spaces Summer campaign, which won a Merit award for Campaign of the Year at the 2024 TechDiversity Awards.
+This work includes participating in the government roundtable on New South Wales drink spiking legislative reform and leading the campaign’s design and online content for the Safer Spaces Summer campaign with She’s A Crowd and Uber Australia, which won a Merit award for Campaign of the Year at the 2024 TechDiversity Awards.

 Sarah also founded and runs advocacy media organisation Social Prally, a free resource that provides accessible information on media literacy and advocacy engagement.
 She prioritises digital accessibility and disability justice, advocating for inclusive design, political and social agency, and equitable outcomes for all.